abynxv/Subscription-Management-Project/README.md

+> Issues :
-> AI Analytics configured, not working as expected, still in testing.
+> 1. AI Analytics configured, not working as expected, still in testing.
+> 2. In Admin UI user role showing incorrect, working on it

 ## Subscription Management Project